rwxrob/boost/README.md

 ## How We Do Things

-1. Content on GitHub with Version, Follow to Keep Up
 1. Cozy and Crazy Live Streams on Twitch
+1. Content Repo on GitHub to Follow
-1. Zettel-Casting on YouTube with Playlists
+1. Zettelkasten on Paper and GitHub, Zettelcasting on YouTube
-1. Just Enough to Let You Do It "The Hard Way"
+1. We Teach Ourselves "The Hard Way"
-1. No One is Going to Fucking Teach You, Teach Yourself
+1. Naming Conventions
+   1. Imperative Verbs for Tasks, Skills, Like a Job Posting
+   1. Nouns for Concepts and Terms (Verb Would Be *Grok*)
+   1. Sentences for Principles, Articles, Rants

-## Fulfill Basic Prerequisites
+## Basic Prerequisites

+1. Speak and Write Basic English
+1. Do Basic Algebraic Functions
+1. Type 30 WPM from Home Row
 1. Own a Computer with Admin Access
+1. Manage Your Own Passwords Responsibly
 1. Search, Bookmark, and Browse the Web
-1. Type 30 WPM from Home Row
-1. Do Basic Algebraic Functions
-1. Speak and Write Basic English
 1. Understand Basic Network Concepts and Usage
-1. Manage Your Own Passwords Responsibly

 ## Setup Essential Services